 This information provides us with more proof of our common ancestry and brings us one step closer to understanding how we evolved as a species.
 We can use this data to explore questions about human migration patterns, population dispersal, and intercontinental relations throughout history.

 Ultimately, the Black Homo Sapien Eve mitochondrial DNA theory suggests that humans come from a common African woman Ancestor with the oldest 200,000 year old DNA.

 This discovery that Africans have the oldest DNA means that we can now better understand our own origins and how we came to be the people we are today.

-Since Africans have the oldest DNA, it means that the African continent is the birthplace of humanity and that all humans share a common ancestor who lived in Africa about 200,000 years ago.
+Since Africans have the oldest DNA which is at least 200 000 years old, it means that the African continent is the birthplace of humanity and that all humans share a common ancestor who lived in Africa about 200,000 years ago.